Double-blind peer review

 Supply all figures electronically in TIFF, or MSOFfice format.
 Only use black and white with no shading.
 Do not use faint lines and/or lettering and check that all lines and lettering within the figures are legible at final size.
 Scanned line drawings and line drawings in bitmap format should have a minimum resolution of 1200 dpi.
 Vector graphics containing fonts must have the fonts embedded in the files.

 Religion and Social Communication uses the Chicago Manual of Style (17th Edition).
-Both in-text citation and footnotes are allowed.
-However, the author should choose one or the other but not both in the same article.
-In the case in-text citation is used, only use footnotes for additional commentaries or information.
+We accept both in-text/bibliography and footnotes/bibliography method.
+In the case the in-text/bibliography method is used, the author may use footnotes for additional commentaries or information only.

 The list of references must be in Chicago Manual of Style (17th Edition).
 It should only include works that are cited in the text and that have been published or accepted for publication.
 Personal communications and unpublished works should only be mentioned in the main text or footnote.
 When possible, include DOIs as full DOI links in the reference list.